expobrain/d3-upgrade-codemods/README.md

 Use the `-d` option for a dry-run and use `-p` to print the output for comparison.

-> Note that if you code uses [Flow](https://flowtype.org/) annotations you must chnage the default
+> Note that if you code uses [Flow](https://flowtype.org/) annotations you must change the default
 > parser with the `--parser flow` switch